raible-lab/neuromast3d/README.md

 within the config file, and then run the command `python neuromast3d/run_neuromast3d.py config.yml`.
 (Note: you must be within the `neuromast3d` directory to run this as written.)
 You can optionally run single steps from the command line.

+## Option 2: Using pip install (more general option, but less tested)
+1. Clone the `neuromast3d` repository to your local machine using the `git clone` command.
+2. Create a conda environment with python 3.8 installed by running the command `conda env create -n neuromast3d_env python=3.8`.
+3. Activate the environment by running `conda activate neuromast3d_env`.
+4. Navigate to the `neuromast3d` root directory and run `pip install .` to install dependencies.
+If you would like to have an editable install, run `pip install -e .`.
+(I need instructions for installing extras, TBD).
+To run napari, you will also need to run `pip install PyQt5`.
+5. Proceed with editing the `config.yaml` file as described above.
+6. Run the workflow by using the command `run_neuromast3d /path/to/config.yaml`

 Please report any issues you have either by contacting me or opening an issue on Github.
 Of note, this code has currently only been tested on Ubuntu